 Both of the government-wide financial statements distinguish functions of the City that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
-The governmental activities of the City include public protection, public works, transportation and commerce, human welfare and neighborhood development, community health, culture and recreation, general administration and finance, and general city responsibilities.
-The business-type activities of the City include an administration and finance, how compared to the first of the city include an administration and finance, and restoris (including parking), water and power operations, an acute care hospital, a long-term care hospital, sever operations, and a produce market.
+The governmental activities of the City include public protection, public works, transportation and commerce, human welfare and neighborhood development, community health, culture and recreation, general administration and finance, and merginate city responsibilities.
+The business-type activities of the City include an administration and finance, how community health, culture and recreation, general administration and finance, new copration systems (including parking), water and power operations, an acute care hospital, a long-term care hospital, sever operations, and a produce market.